NickBulbeck/CampaignChart/storyBoard.md

 # Story 3: the third dimension

 Is an extension of Stories 1 and 2, really, in that it means a Munro or Top needs to have zero or one sub-charts (not more than one, though) as a property.
 And that property needs to be displayed/editable via the popup menu.
-Maybe do that next...